I see your struggle and potential.

 Action against Trauma with the Center on Violence and Community.

-Rachel creatively parlayed 15 years studying the authoritarianism of the former Soviet Union during the Cold War with a BA in Russian Studies, an MA in Soviet Studies, and a PhD in Slavic languages and literatures into a profound understanding of how collective violence and trauma impacts individuals and groups and how creativity and spirituality heals.
+I have creatively parlayed 15 years studying the authoritarianism of the former Soviet Union during the Cold War with a BA in Russian Studies, an MA in Soviet Studies, and a PhD in Slavic languages and literatures into a profound understanding of how collective violence and trauma impacts individuals and groups and how creativity and spirituality heals.

-From 1996-2014, as a faculty member at the University of Virginia, Rachel developed innovative courses on the topics of ending violence and peacemaking.
-During that time, she was the recipient of several grants and received an award for a project co-sponsored with the Virginia Sexual and Domestic Action Alliance for The Art of Surviving, a digital and traveling exhibit of art, personal narratives, and poetry by survivors of sexual assault.
+From 1996-2014, as a faculty member at the University of Virginia, I developed innovative courses on the topics of ending violence and peacemaking.
+During that time, I was the recipient of several grants and received an award for a project co-sponsored with the Virginia Sexual and Domestic Action Alliance for The Art of Surviving, a digital and traveling exhibit of art, personal narratives, and poetry by survivors of sexual assault.

 Current Faculty Member: Atlantic University